Tips and recommendations on how to find the best hotels in China.

 These are larger 4- and 5-star luxury hotels in China that usually have some English speaking staff, as well as the usual restaurants, swimming pools, health facilities, internet facilities, and so on.

 In the bigger cities, your best bet is to go with the international chains (Hyatt, Hilton, Marriott, Sheraton, Ritz Carlton, etc).
-The Chinese-owned ones in this category are similarly priced and tend to be not as nice with less consistent service and quality control.
+The Chinese-owned hotels in this category tend to offer less consistent service and quality control.

 Price range: around Y150-350+ (US$20-50)